Air Quality Unhealthy For Sensitive Groups In Federal Capital - UrduPoint

 Air Quality Unhealthy For Sensitive Groups In Federal Capital

-The air quality of federal capital was recorded unhealthy for sensitive groups as atmosphere polluting particles were slightly higher than permissible ratios
+The air quality in the federal capital on Tuesday was unhealthy for sensitive groups as the ambient pollutants were above the permissible limits

-ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Feb, 2020 ) :The air quality of Federal capital was recorded unhealthy for sensitive groups as atmosphere polluting particles were slightly higher than permissible ratios.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Feb, 2020 ) :The air quality in the Federal capital on Tuesday was unhealthy for sensitive groups as the ambient pollutants were above the permissible limits.

 The data was recorded by calibrated air quality monitors fixed at particular positions with proper readings.

-However, concentrations of PM2.5 during the evening times were recorded slightly high, whereas the overall ambient air quality of the federal capital was unhealthy today.
+However, concentrations of PM2.5 during the evening times were recorded slightly high, whereas the overall ambient air quality of the federal capital was moderate today.

 Any other data from any source presenting ambient air quality of Islamabad was neither verified nor approved by the EPA, the report said.